Zero to 180 – Three Minute Magic

 • JB’s hilarious promotional stunt for ‘Slaughter’ LP – Cash Box – Aug.
 18, 1973

-• Fred Wesley & the JB’s ‘If You Didn’t Get It the First Time, Back Up and Try Again’ 45 – Pick of the Week – Cash Box – Sep.
+• Reviews = Fred Wesley & the JB’s ‘If You Didn’t Get It the First Time, Back Up and Try Again’ 45 – Pick of the Week – Cash Box – Sep.
 23, 1973

 • “Hal Neely on Starday-King (Tenuous) Relationship” – Cash Box – Sep.
 29, 1973